loqi/outlaw_rails/README.txt

 See doc/_introduction for an overview of what this plugin can do.

-Outlaw Rails version 2.2 is optimized for use with Ruby on Rails version 2.2.
+Outlaw Rails version 2.3 is optimized for use with Ruby on Rails version 2.3.

-The third field of both Rails and Outlaw version numbers indicates bug fixes, so Rails 2.2.7 would be fully compatible with Outlaw 2.2.2, or vice-versa.
+The third field of both Rails and Outlaw version numbers indicates bug fixes, so Rails 2.3.7 would be fully compatible with Outlaw 2.3.2, or vice-versa.
 Rails 2.0 and 2.1 are sufficiently similar to Rails 2.2, so as to be compatible with Outlaw 2.2.
 However, Rails 2.3 introduced major changes to the routing system, rendering Outlaw 2.2 incompatible with Rails 2.3.
-Look for outlaw_rails 2.3 for use with Rails 2.3 or above.
+Look for outlaw_rails 2.2 for use with Rails 2.2 or below.

 To see all the versions of Rails you have installed, type at a terminal window,
       gem list | grep rails